ctitdoc/browser_test/README.md

+**NB :**
+- this README is not up-to-date with the current releases of the integrated components (php webdriver, selinium web driver, and native browser webdrivers);
+- it will be fixed in the near future.

 # Understanding the basic concepts of this "web driver based" testing framework

 - "web driver" is a standardized API supported by unit testing solutions and browser solutions of the market;